 About the Program

-UChicago partners with the Stamps Family Charitable Foundation to offer the Stamps Scholars Program, which recognizes exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
+UChicago partners with the Strive Foundation to offer the Stamps Scholars Program, which recognizes exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
 The Stamps Scholars Program accepts applications from second-year students for enrichment grants that allow them to take on ambitious experiential learning projects during their third and fourth years.

 Award Amount and Eligible Opportunities